smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 polished the promotion process so that is was a single click for each service.
 As things became easier we started to rotate the team members doing the updates to share the knowledge more widely and further refine our efforts.

+We decided to up the ante by doing Continuous Deployment in our Dev environment.
+When releases passed sufficient testing they were automatically deployed and the necessary high fives performed!
+Each commit would kick off this cycle and so new deployments happened all of the time during active development.
+There was so little overhead to each release that we barely noticed that they were happening except for flashing colours on our dashboard.
+This pressured us to automate even more of the feedback process so that no human intervention was required.

+Manual deployments quickly became a thing of the past.
+We extended our scripts used in the Dev environment to deploy to any other environment.
+This simplified the process and made it easy enough for more people perform updates.
+We problems were found they would be fixed immediately which helped make them more robust and resilient.
+By continuously exercising these scripts we became very confident they would work as intended.

 Testing
 ---------------------------------------